BUS360 Taxes, Inequality, and Sustainability

 Knowledge

-After completed course, the student should have knowledge on the topics covered by the course:
+After completed course, the student should have:

 Skills